-Perform the following steps to recover the stack.
+Complete the following steps to recover the stack.

-- 1. Connect to the active controllers' local console. - 2.
+- 1. Connect to the local console of the active controller. - 2.
 In privileged EXEC mode, enter the configure terminal command.

 '''

 ICX7550-48 Router# configure terminal

-ICX7550-48 Router(config)#

 '''

 3. In global configuration mode, enter the stack unit command followed by the unit ID of the active controller (1 in the following example).